John Farnham: 1980–86: Little River Band era

-With Farnham, Little River Band recorded three studio albums, which had modest success, but it was not enough to pay back the advances the record company had provided.
-The first studio album, The Net, was already written, and Farnham had no say in the songs; he just had to record his lead vocals.
-In the US, charting albums with Farnham's vocals included Greatest Hits (1982), The Net (1983), and Playing to Win (1984) on Billboard Pop Albums chart/Billboard 200.
-While charting singles were, "The Other Guy", "We Two", "You're Driving Me Out of My Mind" and "Playing to Win".
-Farnham's biggest Australian hits with LRB were the 1982 single "Down on the Border" which peaked at No. 7 and The Net which peaked at No. 11 on the albums charts in 1983.
+With Farnham, Little River Band recorded three studio albums, which had modest commercial success, but that was not enough to pay back the advances the record company had provided.
+His first studio album with LRB, The Net, had been already written, so he had no input: except to record his lead vocals.
+In the US, charting albums with Farnham's vocals were Greatest Hits (1982), The Net (1983) and Playing to Win (1984) on Billboards Billboard 200.
+While their charting singles were, "The Other Guy", "We Two", "You're Driving Me Out of My Mind" and "Playing to Win".
+Farnham's biggest Australian hits with LRB were the 1982 single, "Down on the Border" which peaked at No. 7 and The Net which peaked at No. 11 on the albums charts in 1983.

-During this time, Farnham started supplying vocal tracks for films, including Savage Streets (1984), The Slugger's Wife (1985), and Fletch (1985); he later continued with Rad (1986) and Voyage of the Rock Aliens (1987).
-"Justice for One" was co-written by Farnham, for Savage Streets and it was released as a solo single.

-Little River Band recorded a concert in Melbourne that aired in the United States on HBO.
-The concert video was only one hour long, and it highlighted some of the songs from The Net as well as reworked versions of Little River Band classics such as "Cool Change" and "Reminiscing".
-"Please Don't Ask Me", a song written by Goble, and a non-top 50 single for Farnham almost three years previously, was played during the "Australian-themed" opening of the show.
-Despite positive Australian and US reviews and responses, this performance has not yet been released on VHS or DVD.
+During this time Farnham also supplied vocals on soundtracks for films, Savage Streets (1984), The Slugger's Wife (1985) and Fletch (1985).
+"Justice for One" was co-written by Farnham, for Savage Streets and it was issued as his solo single in August 1984.
+Little River Band recorded a concert in Melbourne, which aired in the United States on HBO.
+Its video was one hour long and highlighted songs from The Net as well as reworked versions of Little River Band's earlier material "Cool Change" and "Reminiscing".
+Also included was "Please Don't Ask Me", a song written by Goble, as a non-top 50 single for Farnham back in January 1981, which was played during the "Australian-themed" opening of the show.

-In an interview with Channel Seven, Farnham stated: "I'll be better off leaving, rather than putting myself under pressure that I've created."
-Through this matter, it became apparent to the band that Farnham was intending on leaving and Playing to Wins lead single "Playing to Win", a song believed by all to be the band's return to success, then started having authorship disputes.
-According to Farnham:
+In an interview on Channel Seven Farnham stated: "I'll be better off leaving, rather than putting myself under pressure that I've created."
+From this response, it was apparent that he intended to leave the band and the album's self-titled single, "Playing to Win", started having authorship disputes.
+According to the singer: